Xenon arc lamp: Modern usage

 The very small size of the arc makes it possible to focus the light from the lamp with moderate precision.
 For this reason, xenon arc lamps of smaller sizes, down to 10 watts, are used in optics and in precision illumination for microscopes and other instruments, although in modern times they are being displaced by single mode laser diodes and white light supercontinuum lasers which can produce a truly diffraction-limited spot.
 Larger lamps are employed in searchlights where narrow beams of light are generated, or in film production lighting where daylight simulation is required.

 All xenon short-arc lamps generate substantial ultraviolet radiation.
-Xenon has strong spectral lines in the UV bands, and these readily pass through the fused quartz lamp envelope.
-Unlike the borosilicate glass used in standard lamps, fused quartz readily passes UV radiation unless it is specially doped.
+Xenon has strong spectral lines in the UV bands, and these readily pass through the fused quartz lamp envelope unlike the borosilicate glass used in standard lamps; fused quartz readily passes UV radiation unless it is specially doped.
 The UV radiation released by a short-arc lamp can cause a secondary problem of ozone generation.
 The UV radiation strikes oxygen molecules in the air surrounding the lamp, causing them to ionize.
 Some of the ionized molecules then recombine as O3, ozone.
 Equipment that uses short-arc lamps as the light source must contain UV radiation shielding and prevent ozone build-up.

 Many lamps have a shortwave UV blocking coating on the envelope and are sold as "ozone free" lamps.
 These "ozone free" lamps are used commonly in indoor applications, where proper ventilation is not easily accessible.
-Some lamps have envelopes made out of ultra-pure synthetic fused silica (such as "Suprasil"), which roughly doubles the cost, but which allows them to emit useful light into the vacuum UV region.
+Some lamps have envelopes made out of ultra-pure synthetic fused silica (such as "Suprasidh"), which roughly doubles the cost, but which allows them to emit useful light into the vacuum UV region.
 These lamps are normally operated in a pure nitrogen atmosphere.